13 Take urgent action to combat climate change and its impacts

 In this respect, States Parties must:

 The European Committee of Social Rights (ESCR) monitors the implementation of the Charter, not only in law, but also in practice.
-Under Article 11, the Committee examines for example aspects related to air and water pollution as well as risks related to asbestos or nuclear hazards.
-The ECSR examined the situation and measures taken by States Parties with regard to the right to a healthy environment in its Conclusions 2021 on Article 11 of Charter.
+Under Article 11, the ECSR examines for example aspects related to air and water pollution as well as risks related to asbestos or nuclear hazards.

 The Committee of Ministers adopted in 2022 a landmark Recommendation on human rights and the protection of the environment, calling on its member states to actively consider recognising, at national level, the right to a clean, healthy and sustainable environment, as a human right.

-The Steering Committee for Human Rights (CDDH), which had elaborated the Recommendation, has been given a mandate by the Committee of Ministers to report on the need for and feasibility of a further instrument or instruments in this field, including a possible binding instrument.
+The Steering Committee for Human Rights (CDDH), which had elaborated the Recommendation adopted in 2024 a report on the need for and feasibility of a further instrument or instruments in this field, including a possible binding instrument.
+The Committee of Ministers is considering the various options for further normative work presented in this report.

 In Recommendation 2245 (2023) “The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges”, the Parliamentary Assembly of the Council of Europe, responding to pressing and widespread public demands for governments to tackle climate change and prioritise long-term environmental sustainability over immediate economic concerns, called on the Heads of State and Government of the Council of Europe to: